 Hairy Bikers Chicken Cobbler Recipe

 Frequently Asked Questions

-• Can I use chicken breast instead of thighs?
-You can, but chicken thighs are a better choice for this recipe.
-They are more forgiving and stay tender and juicy during the long cooking time.
-Chicken breast can become dry and stringy when simmered for a long period, which is why thighs are recommended for stews and casseroles.
+Can I use chicken breast instead of thighs?
+You can, but thighs are the better choice here.
+They stay tender and juicy through the long cooking time, while breast can become dry and stringy when simmered for over an hour.

-• Can I use different vegetables in the casserole?
-Absolutely.
-This recipe is very versatile.
-You can easily substitute the carrots, celery, or mushrooms with other sturdy vegetables like parsnips, swede, or even small chunks of butternut squash.
-You can also add some frozen peas in the last 10 minutes of cooking for extra color and sweetness.
+Can I use different vegetables in the casserole?
+Yes, you could swap the carrots or celery for parsnips, swede, or chunks of butternut squash.
+Frozen peas added in the last 10 minutes also bring extra colour and sweetness.

+Hairy Bikers Chicken Cobbler Recipe